tionebrr/docker-micropython-tools-esp32/README.md

 ```zsh
 docker build -t micropython-tools-esp32 .
 ```
-Time to get a coffee or a good green tea, this is going to take a little while.
+The build will take about 5 to 10 minutes.
+Enjoy a coffee or a good green tea. =)

 # Prepare the micropython source:
 The micropython source is not present in this image.
 Your micropython folder will be used "in place" for the build.
 If you don't already have the micropython sources present locally, you'll need to clone the micropython github repo in a folder of your choice.